L^\infty norms of holomorphic modular forms in the case of compact quotient: Estimation of the Bergman kernel

 \section{Estimation of the Bergman kernel}

-.
 In this section we carry out estimates for the Hecke-transformed Bergman kernel $h^n_k(z,w)$ in terms of $n$ and the imaginary parts of $z,w$.
-First we estimate it crudely, using the estimate for $h_k(z,w)$ as in \cite{kl}, and then use this in conjunction with {an observation} due to Cogdell-Luo in \cite{cl} to arrive at {the} estimate {\eqref{hnprefinal}} for $h^n_k(z,w)$.
+First we estimate it crudely, using the estimate for $h_k(z,w)$ as in \cite{kl}, and then use this in conjunction with a trick due to Cogdell-Luo in \cite{cl} to arrive at a reasonable estimate for $h^n_k(z,w)$.

-We recall \textit{Godement's theorem} on the estimate for the majorant of $h_k(z,w)$ obtained by putting absolute values on its summands. {We denote this majorant of $h_k$ by $\lceil h_k \rceil$}. {From \cite[p.~79, Prop.~2 (iii)]{kl} we obtain the following statement (keeping in mind} {that the argument presented there holds for any discrete subgroup of $SL(2, \mf R)$, see \cite[p.~81]{kl})}. {If $K \subset \mf H$ is a compact set, then there exists a constant $\alpha(K)$ depending only on} {$K$ such that if $z \in K$, then}
+We recall \textit{Godement's theorem} on the estimate for the majorant of $h_k(z,w)$ obtained by putting absolute values on its summands.
+Namely from \cite[p.~79, Prop.~2 (iii)]{kl} we obtain that (keeping in mind that Klingen's argument holds for any discrete subgroup of $SL(2, \mf R)$, see \cite[p.~81]{kl})